+Secondary Flash Memory.
 The smaller Secondary Flash memory is also divided into equal sized sectors that are individually selectable by the Decode PLD signals, named CSBOOTx, one signal for each Secondary Flash memory sector.
-Each sector can be located at any address within 8032 program address space (accessed with $\overline{\text{PSEN}}$) or XDATA space (accessed with $\overline{\text{RD}}$ or $\overline{\text{WR}}$) as defined with PSDsoft Express.
-The user only has to specify an address range for each segment, and specify if Secondary Flash memory will reside in 8032 data or program address space, and then $\overline{\text{PSEN}}$, $\overline{\text{RD}}$, or $\overline{\text{WR}}$ are automatically activated for the specified range.
-8032 firmware is easily programmed into Secondary Flash memory using PSDsoft Express and others.
-See Table 101 on page 187 for Secondary Flash sector sizes.
+Each sector can be located at any address within 8032 program address space (accessed with PSEN) or XDATA space (accessed with RD or WR) as defined with PSDsoft Express.
+The user only has to specify an address range for each segment, and specify if Secondary Flash memory will reside in 8032 data or program address space, and then PSEN, RD, or WR are automatically activated for the specified range.
+8032 firmware is easily programmed into Secondary Flash memory using PS-Express others.
+See Dsoft and Table 101., page 166 for Secondary Flash sector sizes.